dg1223/GangaGSOC2024/PROJECT.md

 `count_it.py` → counts the number of occurences of the word ‘it’ in `LHC.pdf`

 - The same script `initial_task.py` submits a ganga job named ‘count_it’ that invokes the bash script `run_initial_task.sh`.
-- However, this time the job passes individual **page numbers** and the **target word ‘it’** as parameters to the bash script using `ArgSplitter`.
+- However, this time the job passes individual **page numbers** and the **target word ‘it’** as arguments to the bash script using `ArgSplitter`.
 As a result, `run_initial_task.sh` gets called 29 times to account for every page in LHC.pdf.
 - Each time `run_initial_task.sh` gets called, it invokes the python script `count_it.py` with a different page number as one of the arguments.
 - The script then counts the word frequency of ‘it’ in that page and prints it out.
 Ganga’s `ArgSplitter` saves the output to a file called `stdout`.
 - Then the job calls `TextMerger` to merge the 29 stdout files from the local job directory.